iranroman/iranroman.github.io/_posts/2023-11-26-research-list-03.md

 Through this project I have collaborated with the company Raytheon/BBN, who use my multimodal models that harmoniously integrate video, audio, and object detections to infer steps in distinct medical procedures.
-This system has been evaluated by MIT Lincoln Labs for PTG, and it is able to guide paramedics through medical tasks such as applying a tourniquet.
+This system has been evaluated by MIT Lincoln Labs, and it is able to guide paramedics through medical tasks such as applying a tourniquet.
 Working closely with BBN we have optimized the model integration in an AR system that can offer real-time feedback to users on potential errors.